clutterstack/where_machines/spec_to_options/lib/README.md

 mix build_schemas <input-file> <output-dir>
 ```

 The input file must contain an OpenApi spec in JSON format.
+It's conceivable that the input file has to be the specific `spec.json` file I pulled from https://docs.machines.dev this week.

 ## Reasons for building this